-7 best practices for operating containers
+7 best practices from Google for operating containers

-Kubernetes Engine is one of the best places to run your workloads at scale.
+Google Kubernetes Engine (GKE) is one of the best places to run your workloads at scale.
 Kubernetes will happily run most of your applications without trouble, as long as they are containerized.
 But if you want your application to be easy to manage and take full advantage of Kubernetes, you need to follow some best practices.
 They will make your application easier to operate, monitor and debug and harder to break into.

 This post goes over what you need to know and do to efficiently run containers in Kubernetes.
 You can go into more details on this topic by reading our new solution Best Practices for Operating Containers, or you can check out our earlier post on building containers.

 1. Use the native logging mechanisms of containers